 Delphi Falls is located in Madison County along the border with Onondaga County and only a 30-minute drive from downtown Syracuse.
-Even though Delphi Falls sits a few yards outside of the Finger Lakes, this is a waterfall rich area with spots like Pratts Falls, Chittenango Falls, and Tinkers Falls only a short drive away.
+Even though Delphi Falls technically sits about a thousand feet outside of the Finger Lakes Region, this is a waterfall-rich area with spots like Pratts Falls, Chittenango Falls, and Tinkers Falls only a short drive away.

 Delphi Falls is located in the aptly named Delphi Falls County Park, which was opened to the public in August 2018.
-The two waterfalls in the park can be found on the East Branch of Limestone Creek (though only one can be currently seen).
+The two waterfalls in the park can be found on the East Branch of Limestone Creek.

 Delphi Falls is estimated to be 65 feet tall, and while it’s far from the tallest waterfall in the region, it’s an incredibly impressive spot.
 The shape and color of the underlying rocks make this beautiful waterfall and one that looks great in photos.

-Like most waterfalls, Delphi Falls is best visited in the spring or after a heavy rain.
-While it doesn’t appear this waterfall dries up in the late summer, the flow does get a lot lower and the waterfall doesn’t look as pretty in my opinion.
+It’s worth noting that, like most waterfalls, Delphi Falls County Park is best visited in the spring or after a heavy rain.
+While it doesn’t appear these waterfalls dry up in the late summer, the flow does get a lot lower and the waterfalls don’t look as pretty in my opinion.

 Overall, while I’m excited to see all of the updates to the park completed in 2024, in the meantime, Delphi Falls is still an incredible spot to visit if you find yourself wanting to explore the natural beauty of this corner of Upstate New York.